 Note: for the latest developments on CSOs, please visit our Facebook page or News.

-MRWC estimates that in 2018, at least 770 million gallons of untreated sewage were dumped into the Merrimack River due to combined sewer overflows (CSOs) from six urban sewage treatment systems in the Merrimack watershed.
+MRWC estimates that in 2018, 800 million gallons of untreated sewage were dumped into the Merrimack River due to combined sewer overflows (CSOs) from six urban sewage treatment systems in the Merrimack watershed.
 This is an issue of significant concern for those of us who boat, paddle, fish and swim in the Merrimack, and for the more than 600,000 people who get their drinking water from the river.

 To learn more about the CSO issue and what MRWC is doing to address it, you can watch this video of our executive director, Rusty Russell, presenting at a public forum on CSOs in Lowell in December or read our FAQs below.

 • Six urban sewage treatment systems in the Merrimack River watershed frequently discharge large quantities of raw sewage during rainstorms: Manchester and Nashua, N.H., Lowell, the Greater Lawrence Sanitary District, and Haverhill (all on the Merrimack River), and Fitchburg (on the Nashua River, a Merrimack tributary).
 These sewage treatment plants are under government order to eliminate most of their CSOs, but without additional federal and state funding, it will take as long as 25 years to get there.